Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Results at the optical limit from local (LDA) and non-local (MCP07) dynamic kernels

-Figures \ref{fig:si_alpha_bigrange}, \ref{fig:si_alpha}, and \ref{fig:c_alpha} exhibit our calculations of the coefficient $\alpha(\omega)$ for cubic diamond structure (cds) Si and C. In this case, we obtain reliable ground-state valence electron densities using a plane-wave basis set.
+Figures \ref{fig:si_alpha_bigrange}, \ref{fig:si_alpha}, and \ref{fig:c_alpha} present our calculations of $\alpha(\omega)$ for cubic diamond structure (cds) Si and C. In this case, we obtain reliable ground-state valence electron densities using a plane-wave basis set.
 These calculations employed r$^2$SCAN \cite{furness2020}, a computationally efficient and highly-accurate ground-state density functional, within the Vienna \textit{Ab initio} Simulation Package \cite{kresse1996,*kresse1994,*kresse1993,*kresse1996a}.
 Refer to Appendix A for definitions of the quantities $\overline{n}_0$ and $n(\bg)$ entering Eq. (\ref{eq:alpha_sum}).
 To ensure that a large number of wavevectors were used in the Hamiltonian, the calculation was performed on a $\Gamma$-centered $\bm{k}$-mesh of spacing 0.08 \AA{}$^{-1}$, with an energy cutoff of 800 eV.
 The tetrahedron integration method was used to obtain reliable total energies converged within $10^{-7}$ eV.
 The equilibrium volume was determined by fitting to the stabilized jellium equation of state \cite{staroverov2004}; r$^2$SCAN predicts an equilibrium cubic lattice parameter of 5.440 \AA{} for Si and 3.562 \AA{} for C. The real-space density was then Fourier transformed to yield $n(\bg)$ for reciprocal lattice vectors in the range $|\bg|^2/2 < 3200$ eV.

-As in the case of Al and Na, we plot in Figs. \ref{fig:si_alpha_bigrange}, \ref{fig:si_alpha}, and \ref{fig:c_alpha} the coefficient $\alpha(\omega)$ we obtain from either (i) Eq. (\ref{eq:alpha_sum}) with the fully non-local MCP07 $\fxc$ of Eq. (\ref{eq:mcp07_fxc}), or Eq. (\ref{eq:alpha_lda}) with $\fxc^{\text{HL}}(0,\omega)$ being either the GKI dynamic LDA xc kernel or the Qian-Vignale (QV) dynamic LDA xc kernel of Ref. \cite{qian2002}.
-As in the case of Al and Na, when using the fully non-local MCP07 xc kernel of Eq. (\ref{eq:mcp07_fxc}), the parameter $\kb$ is taken to be either equal to $k$ or equal to zero.
-At optical frequencies in the range 3--5 eV, the coefficient $\alpha(\omega)$ is positive, as expected, only when the frequency dependence of the xc kernel is taken to be that of Qian and Vignale, although even in this case, the expected value $\alpha=0.2$ of Ref. \cite{botti2004} is still underestimated considerably.
-Note that the QV xc kernel uses the xc shear modulus $\mu\sxc$, which was tabulated only for $\rs = 1,2,3,4,5$.
+Our results for $\alpha(\omega)$ in semiconductors are presented in Figs. \ref{fig:si_alpha_bigrange} and \ref{fig:si_alpha} for cds Si, and Fig. \ref{fig:c_alpha} for cds C. At optical frequencies in the range 3--5 eV, the coefficient $\alpha(\omega)$ is positive, as expected, only when the frequency dependence of the xc kernel is taken to be that of Qian and Vignale.
+However, even the QV kernel considerably underestimates the expected values $\alpha = $0.2 \cite{botti2004} or 0.28 \cite{botti2005}.
+Note that the QV xc kernel uses the xc shear modulus $\mu\sxc$, which was tabulated only for $\rs = 1,2,3,4,5$ in Ref. \cite{qian2002}.
 To interpolate and extrapolate these values, we used the physically-motivated \cite{conti1999} form